spinel-coop/rv/docs/sessions/session-3-gem-specification-yaml/session-summary.md

 # Session 3: rv-gem-specification-yaml - Session Summary

+## Session Motivation

+This session addressed the critical need for YAML serialization/deserialization of Ruby Gem::Specification objects to enable rv to work with existing Ruby ecosystem tools.
+Ruby's gemspec YAML format uses tagged objects (`!ruby/object:Gem::Specification`) with complex nested structures that standard YAML libraries cannot handle properly.
+The goal was to create a dedicated crate providing Ruby-compatible YAML processing with strict validation and comprehensive error reporting.

 ## Accomplishments

 Successfully designed and implemented the `rv-gem-specification-yaml` crate, providing Ruby-compatible YAML deserialization for `Gem::Specification` objects.